azmidri/Beautifly_B/README.md

 -----------------------------------------------------------------------------------------------------------------
 Using pip
 -----------------------------------------------------------------------------------------------------------------
-The best way to install sweetviz (other than from source) is to use pip:
+The best way to install Beautifly_B (other than from source) is to use pip:

 pip install Beautifly_B